betsalel-williamson/ece-1160-lab-3-real-time-scheduling-over-linux/test/lib/googletest-master/googletest/docs/V1_6_AdvancedGuide.md

 # Getting the Current Test's Name #

 Sometimes a function may need to know the name of the currently running test.
-For example, you may be using the `SetUp()` strategy of your test fixture to set the golden file name based on which test is running.
+For example, you may be using the `SetUp()` schedulingStrategy of your test fixture to set the golden file name based on which test is running.
 The `::testing::TestInfo` class has this information: